15 Dec 2020 | 5 min read

 During the loan period, the right mode of repayment can make it convenient for you to pay off the loan.
 The following are modes of repayment of the loan for the convenience of the user:

-- NACH (National Electronic Clearing House): NACH is a program provided to banks, financial institutions and corporate & government services by the National Payment Corporation of India (NPCI).
 NACH is targeted at repetitive interbank transactions of high or low volume debit/credit.
 This method facilitates the execution of transactions in real-time mode.
-NACH is being extended to include more than 82000 bank branches on a nationwide network.
+NACH is being extended to include more than 82,000 bank branches on a nationwide network.
 It's also expected that this unified payment system will consolidate the various ECS systems and help to eliminate local barriers.

-Loan Repayment ought to be paid attention to, in addition to the fact that they reduce your loan obligation and interest accrued, they are additionally reflected in your credit record.
-The loan repayment default can result from the higher interest rate to the bankruptcy.
+Defaulting on loan repayment can result in a higher interest rate or bankruptcy if it gets severe.
 There is also a long-term implication on your credit well-being which is reflected on your credit record.